-A minimum of 2 grade Bs and 4 grade Cs at GCSE including GCSE English Language.
-You will have studied Art, Textiles or Graphics at GCSE, achieving an A*-B grade.
-We will be happy to look at a portfolio of your work at interview, and if you have the potential, we will offer you a place.
+Please see our Entry Requirements page for general entry requirement guidance.
+You should also have a grade 5 or above in either Art, Textiles or Graphics.
+We will also be happy to look at a portfolio of your work at interview, and if you have the potential, will offer you a place.

 What will I study?

 You will be taught a variety of creative techniques and processes in art, design and photography.
-Coursework will include the use of camera equipment, studio work, computer software presentation skills and building a portfolio and sketchbook of creative ideas and personal project work.
+Coursework will include the use of camera equipment, studio work, computer software presentation skills, bookmaking, building a portfolio and sketchbook of creative ideas and personal project work.

 Your studio coursework and personal practice is contextualised with regular visits to exhibitions of contemporary art in this country and abroad.
 Previous trips have included Rome, Venice and Paris.